NajdereT/Nmusic/README.md

 <H3>Motivation</H3>

-<p align="center">I actually made this app because a lot of app because i don't like play music and while there are som good ones
+<p>I actually made this app because a lot of app because i don't like play music and while there are som good ones
 on the play store i thought why not make one my self its still a work in progress tho.
 I do not expect this app to have many downloads </p>

 #

-<
-<H3 align="center"> versioning </H3>
+<H3> versioning </H3>

 | current version: 1.1|